johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2019-12-18-teams-notification-webhooks.md

 curl -H "Content-Type: application/json" -d @down.json https://outlook.office.com/webhook/big-long-guid1/IncomingWebhook/big-long-guid2
 ```

-As you can see from the example above, you can use all the qualities of MarkDown that you know and love.
+As you can see from the example above, you can use all the qualities of Markdown that you know and love.
 Text, bold text, italics, links and even images too.
 It's *great*!

 ![animation of Teams notification](../static/blog/2019-12-18-teams-notification-webhooks/teams-notification.gif)